jmieczkowski04/Allocators/README.md

 - Allocating memory from both tops of stack
 - Clearing the stack
 - Saving and restoring memory usage to Marker
 - Getting statistic of memory usage

+### Pool Allocator
+- Initialization with size of element and number of elements
+- Allocating and freeing memory
+- Clearing pool
+- Getting statistic of memory usage

 ## Usage